noobymatze/notes.noobymatze.io/src/content/posts/2025/twil-2.md

 through macros, and sometimes being puzzled by its arcane syntax.
 However, once everything was set up, you could just focus on writing.
 No twiddling at the end of your paper.
 If your writing was done, so was your paper.
+That was good.
+However, it seems, that LaTeX finally has a real contender.

 [Typst][typst] promises to be a modern replacement for LaTeX, featuring a composable language, clear error messages, speedy compile